CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Prog/Physics quizz speedrun/physics-quizz-speedrun.md

 ![](answer.png)

-The server answered with a binary string once more.
+The websocket answered with a binary string once more.

 ![](cyberchef2.png)

-The server says it doesn't speak our language.
+The websocket says it doesn't speak our language.
 It means we have to speak in its language: binary. \
-If we retry once more, we can see that the server has 3 types of questions:
+If we retry once more, we can see that the websocket has 3 types of questions:

 - the CAS number of an atom
 - the number of electrons of an atom
 - the atomic weight of the atom

-In addition to that, the server has 2 different ways of asking us:
+In addition to that, the websocket has 2 different ways of asking us:

 - Can you tell me what is the `<question>` of `<element>` please?`
 - Yo, please tell me what is the value of the `<question>` for the `<element>`